AngaBlue/picklesaurus/README.md

   - `main.cpp`: the entry point of the project.
 Contains logic that brings together all sensors, timing and actions.
 - `lib/`: libraries created for this project.
 These are abstractions that provide a declarative API for performing actions involving multiple inputs and outputs.
   - `PickleServo/`: a class for controlling the movement of a servo motor smoothly.
-  - `QMC5883LCompass/`: a class for reading the direction the robot is facing using the QMC5883L compass.
   - `Wheels/`: a class for controlling the direction the robot moves using the wheels.

 ## Configuration